kirick13/redis-store/README.md

                 field: 'balance',
                 type: RedisStore.INDEX.RANGE, // range index: you will able to find documents between specific values },
-            // you can documents with any other properties you want
+            // you can insert documents with any other properties you want
-            // but you will not able to search by that fields ],
+            // but you will not able to search over that fields ],
         // remember that all properties will be converted to strings by Redis
         // so you can use OhMyProps to convert documents coming from Redis